MadeleineCO/MadeleineCO.github.io/docs/ANS 120/Unit 2/ANS 120 Unit 2 Flashcards.md

 Embryo Transfer::Superovulate the female w/ hormone treatments (increase follicle count and have several follicles ovulate) then harvest embryos and insert them in recipients; Allows you to perpetuate superior genetics; Used some in dairy cows
 ^1664628767091

-Embryo Splitting::Take zona pallida from embryo and split it so you have two embryos w/ same genetics (like forced twinning); Take embryos and insert them in recipients; Used some in dairy cows
+Embryo Splitting::Take zona pellucida from embryo and split it so you have two embryos w/ same genetics (like forced twinning); Take embryos and insert them in recipients; Used some in dairy cows
 ^1664628767098

 Triploidy::3 half sets of chromosomes (like 1.5 where most animals are diploid or have 1 full set); Mate normal sperm and interrupt meiosis to get extra half; Can use in fish for rapid/prolonged growth; No genetic fitness